MAHESH1564/SimpleBluetoothLeTerminalUpdate/README.md

  1. This code in general collects the accelerometer and gyroscope data using I2C communication protocol and analog for proximity data
  2. The module mpu6050 and the opto switch is sg-2bc
  3. Then It sends it through BLE as UART packets one after the other when a device is connected.
+It needs these libraries for it to work
+ - adafruit_ble
+ - adafruit_bluefruit_connect
+ - adafruit_bus_device
+ - adafruit_circuitplayground
+ - adafruit register
+ - adafruit mpu6050.mpy